I7-Examples/Bronze/docs/source.txt

 	say "[reply entry][paragraph break]".

 After printing the name of a ringer (called target):
-	if the target is in Storage
+	if the target is in Storage-Box:
-	begin;
-		if the number of ringers in storage is greater than 3 and the Bellroom is visited, say " (come to think of it, haven't you seen that...?)";
+		if the number of ringers in Storage-Box is greater than 3 and the Bellroom is visited: say " (come to think of it, haven't you seen that...?)";
 		move the target to the Bellroom;
-	end if.

 Table of Contracts List
 topic	reply